 Take advantage of the range of content-types available to make your content more engaging.
 Your competitor’s engagement metrics indicate the audience respond well to this.

 Google your search term to see what type of result ranks the highest.
-For example, you search ‘How to set-up Google+’.
+For example, you search ‘How to set up Google Analytics’.
 We have highlighted below the different type of results that rank on the first page.

 • Blog posts